 - T – Thinking: Thinks logically and makes decisions based on reason.

 - J – Judging: Prefers to plan in advance rather than be spontaneous.

 INTJ’s are the rarest of all the Myers-Briggs personality types, making up just 2% of the population.
 Known as the ‘Mastermind’, they have incredible analytical minds.

 They soak up facts and information which they then store and use when needed.
 But not only that, but they are also extremely perceptive.
 They are able to see random connections and patterns within a wider picture.

 INTJs are great problem solvers and intellectuals.
-This, coupled with their ability to store facts and knowledge allows many of them to attain great scientific breakthroughs in fields such as maths, physics, chemistry or medicine.
+This, coupled with their ability to store facts and knowledge allows many of them to attain great scientific breakthroughs in fields such as maths, physics, chemistry, or medicine.

-As for their personality traits, INTJ’s are known as thinkers but because they prefer to spend time on their own they can be labelled as weird by others.
+As for their personality traits, INTJ’s are known as thinkers but because they prefer to spend time on their own they can be labeled as weird by others.
 They tend to live in their own world and might not understand the social niceties we all follow in real life.
 Think of book worms or computer geeks and you get the picture.

 As the INTJ is not impulsive they won’t like unpredictable situations and this includes certain types of people and even careers.
-They’ll stick to what they know, what they can control and what they can plan.
+They’ll stick to what they know, what they can control, and what they can plan.
 That’s not to say they want a boring job that doesn’t stimulate them.